AJWest22/MS4/README.md

  - The profiles app contains information on users profiles, and their details such as address and order history.
 It contains 1 html file used to create the base of a profile page, the standard apps found in a django application, and a forms.py file used my a user to update their profile page.
 A static css file is used to style it.

- - The reviews app is used to add reviews to the site, this app is in development.
+ - The reviews app is used to read reviews for games on the site.
+Users who are logged in can add, delete, edit reviews to the site.
 A static css file is used to style this app.
+A form.py file was created to create the form for making and editing reviews.
+A static css page is used to style this app.

+ - The blog app is used so users can read blog posts relating to video games, the gaming industry, and game consoles either upcoming or older.
+Only site admin's have the ability to make blog posts, and by extension edit or delete them.
+The blog app uses s static css page to customise the blog app with some app specific features, such as the blog post enlarging on hover.

 ## **The Design**